magnomsms/magnomarciano/README.md

-puts "Chegando mundo da programação! 🚀" puts "Preparando-me para aprender e crescer! 💻" puts "Aqui começa minha jornada! 🌱"
+ "Aqui começa minha jornada! 🌱"